- Generally, dogs roll on their backs when they are happy and want to receive belly rubs from their humans.

 The Dog May Just Be Happy

-A dog on his or her back may well be a dog who is in a position of total confidence and relaxation.
+A dog on his back may well be a dog who is in a position of total confidence and relaxation.
 This is one of those behaviors that separate a dog from its ancestors, as you simply wouldn’t see a dog doing this in the wild.
 It’s also the kind of behavior that should mean a lot to a dog’s owner because it is a sign of the kind of trust that’s hard to find in any other relationship.

 Frequently Asked Questions